 We provide analysis of both mouse and human cells.
 Other species are available on request.
-In the past, species karyotypes we have performed include pig karyotype, rat karyotype, horse karyotype, and camel karyotype.
+In the past, species karyotypes we have performed include pig karyotype, rat karyotype, and camel karyotype.

 For each species, there are two levels of service available:

 (1) Cells growing in culture (which we process for analysis),

 (2) Cells already processed and fixed in your lab (we provide a detailed protocol).

 The results are returned within 15/17 business days for human samples and within 20/22 business days for mouse samples.
 For human cells only, an express service is available which returns results within 5/7 business days (for cells provided fixed/in culture, respectively).

 Service provided for cells growing in culture is only available for sample classified as Biosafety Level 1 (BSL1), but for the fixed cells' service both BSL1 and BSL2 cells can be received and analyzed.

 All services aim to provide karyotype analysis of 20 G-banded metaphase spreads from a single cell culture sample.
 If fewer than 20 cells are found in the sample provided, as many cells as possible will be analyzed.
 At least one high-quality image of a representative karyotype is provided which is suitable for publication.
 In the event karyotypic abnormalities are found, additional figures will be provided.
 If complex mosaic karyotypes are found, fewer than 20 cells may be analyzed.

 Please note that for cancer cells and in any cases where very complex, unstable karyotypes are observed, a full karyotype for a single cell will be provided.
 Additional charges will apply to any additional cell analysis.

 If you have any questions, please contact us by email email@example.com or using the form below.
 We will respond within one business day.